-The Scheme's share is paid for from the Scheme's assets.
-All figures used below refer to the full amount of remuneration paid to Trustee Directors in relation to both the Scheme and the Plymouth Fund until the Fund was wound up in January 2022.
+All Trustee Director remuneration paid to Directors is paid for from the Scheme's assets.
+All figures used below refer to the full amount of remuneration paid to Trustee Directors in relation to the Scheme.

 The Trustee Remuneration Policy provides for payment of £2,000 p.a. to Closure MNDs and In-Service Deferred MNDs, and £5,000 p.a. to Pensioner MNDs.
 MNDs can choose not to receive any remuneration.
 Additional remuneration of £1,000 p.a. is payable to Closure MNDs who are members of the Investment Committee, Audit & Risk Committee and/or the Valuation Committee (when operative).